Paul513607/Java-Laboratory/Laboratory6/README6.md

 A canvas (drawing panel) for drawing the board.
 Draw the grid lines according to the values specified in the config panel.
 This panel must be placed in the center part of the frame. <br />
 A control panel for managing the game.
 This panel will contain the buttons: Load, Save, Exit ,etc. and it will be placed at the bottom part of the frame. <br /> <br />

+We split the app into 4 classes: MainFrame, ConfigPanel, ControlPanel, DrawingPanel. <br />
+MainFrame class will be the main app and it will listen to mouse events.
+ConfigPanel class has two spinners for setting the grid's row and column's sizes and a button for creating the grid. <br />
+ControlPanel class manages buttons like EnableAI, ExportAsPNG, SaveGame, LoadGame, Help, ExitGame. <br />
+DrawingPanel manages the drawing on the shapes on the window as well as recoloring of the nodes through user input. <br />
+I used JavaFX in order to develop this app. <br /> <br />

 # Homework6